CalebHasch/CalebHasch/README.md

 ## Hi there 👋

-I am a Full Stack Devloper who loves games.
-I am native English speaker, who can speak Bahasa Indonesia, and a bit of Spanish.
+I am a Full Stack Devloper, game lover, and a native English speaker, who can speak Bahasa Indonesia, and a bit of Spanish.

 - 🔭 I’m currently working on my portfolio at https://github.com/CalebHasch/Calebs-Portfolio-Frontend
 - 🌱 I’m currently learning MongoDB